 The original draft of my novel has gone through many revisions, generating a cast of thousands—but I like a lot of that cast and their evolving stories.
 So, I’ve decided to break the project into three books that now form the trilogy Psychedelicks, Inc.

 Each book is set in the fall of 2002.
 The series hurtles through an action-packed three months in which a new CEO who envisions himself as Steve Jobs takes over; the company’s three hippie founders are in revolt (at least one dies suspiciously); and crowds of protesters dressed as Flying Dellies gather at company headquarters.

 The Psychedelicks novels take place after 9/11 but before Facebook and the rise of today’s tech glitterati.
 But the early 2000s foreshadow the current emphasis on brand marketing, TED Talk platitudes, and other glosses of unethical business practices.

 Q. How can I subscribe to the first book in Martha’s trilogy?

 I’ll let you know as soon as I can.
-For now, please subscribe to this site and my newsletter for updates.
+For now, please subscribe to this site for updates.

 For now, you’ll find my general writing guidelines and other advice under Resources.
-You can also keep track of courses I teach through the Harvard University Extension School course catalog and by subscribing to my newsletter.
+You can also keep track of courses I teach through the Harvard University Extension School course catalog.

 First-person journalism covers everything from news features to magazine articles to memoirs and personal essays.
 It combines the passionate involvement of the first-person voice with the truthful substance of journalistic research.